 Many people apply for a credit card to build or rebuild their credit score.
-Credit card issuers report monthly payments that you make to the three major credit bureaus – Experian, Equifax, and TransUnion.
-For example, if you use the Credit One Bank® Unsecured Visa® Credit Card, it will be reported to all three major credit bureaus, plus you get access to your Experian credit score and credit report for free.
+Credit card issuers report monthly payments that you make to the three major credit bureaus - Experian, Equifax, and TransUnion.
+Plus, some credit card issuers give free access to your credit score and credit report.
 Every on-time monthly payment is your contribution to the good rating of your credit score.
 When you use credit cards responsibly on a regular basis, have old credit card accounts, you have good chances to build perfect credit.
 Your responsible credit behavior shows lenders that you can manage credit.

 Security and card theft

 Credit cards are secure for consumers.
 When a fraud occurs - your card is stolen or your credit card information is stolen - the thief takes out money from your credit card issuer.
 You will very rarely be held responsible for fraudulent charges if you make an effort to report suspicious account activity as soon as you are aware of it.
 Under federal consumer protection law, you can never be held liable for more than $50 of fraudulent activity on a credit card.

 Credit card issuers do their best to entice you to apply for their credit cards, and rewards is one of the incentives.
 The most common credit card rewards are cash back, points and miles.
 Rewards can be redeemed for cash, gift cards, discounts and merchandize at certain retailers, airline tickets, hotel stays or statement credits.
 Many rewards credit cards come with annual fees but not all.